 No*:

-• The game is content-complete on the physical medium, but has bugs that are either too severe or too many to provide a mostly flawless experience.
+• The release is content-complete on the physical medium, but has bugs that are either too severe or too many to provide a mostly flawless experience.
 The game can still be beaten and can also likely be enjoyed for the most part.

 Yes*: